goooooouwa/blog_crawler/README.md

-# Read your favourite blog on your Kindle
+# Save your favourite blog or podcast websites as RSS feeds

 Blog Crawler is a set of ruby scripts that can turn your favourite blog or podcast websites into RSS feeds.